 To make things even more confusing, some credit card companies call their points “miles”, like the points you earn with Capital One Venture or Discover cards.
 Take your time to understand the value of different kinds of points and figure out what represents the best value for you.

-At 10xTravel, we always recommend that beginners start with Chase cards that earn Ultimate Rewards points, such as Chase Sapphire Preferred or Chase Ink Business Cash.
+At 10xTravel, we always recommend that beginners start with Chase cards that earn Ultimate Rewards points, such as Chase Sapphire Preferred Card or Ink Business Cash credit card.
 These are the best for beginners because of their versatility and because of Chase’s 5/24 rule.

 I am guilty of redeeming the Ultimate Rewards points I earned with Chase Freedom card many years ago, when I didn’t know that there’s the Chase Sapphire Preferred card.
 I didn’t realize I could combine points and turn them into points that are redeemable for travel.

 Actually, I’ve met quite a few people who cashed out their Ultimate Rewards points.
 They mostly do it because, like the old me, they don’t know how valuable Ultimate Rewards points could be.

 Some people even cash out their Amex Membership Rewards points or use them for gift cards.
 I’ve also heard of people buying gift cards with Ultimate Rewards.

 The best value you can get is 1 cent per point, but often it is much lower.
 However, transferring points to an airline partner or even booking through the Chase travel portal could yield much better value.

 If you have a stash of points, but aren’t sure how best to use them, don’t cash them out or use them for gift cards!
 Pause, learn and ask advice, and you’ll be a points and miles pro in no time.